REFRIGERATION

 Starting Relay is incorrect

-Replace with correct relay specifications with the compressor manufacturer
+Replace with correct relay specifications

 - http://www.hvacrinfo.com/trouble.htm